 The family finally returned to London on Friday, Sept.
 5, the day before the funeral and a day earlier than planned—and the monarch proceeded to level with her subjects as best as she could in her first live broadcast in 50 years.

-"Since last Sunday's dreadful news, we have seen throughout Britain and around the world an overwhelming expression of sadness at Diana's death," Queen Elizabeth II, dressed in black, said in a national address from Buckingham Palace.
+"Since last Sunday's dreadful news, we have seen throughout Britain and around the world an overwhelming expression of sadness at Diana's death," Queen Elizabeth II, dressed in black, said in a national televised address from Buckingham Palace.
 "We have all been trying in our different ways to cope.
 It is not easy to express a sense of loss, since the initial shock is often succeeded by a mixture of other feelings—disbelief, incomprehension, anger and concern for those who remain.
 We have all felt those emotions in these last few days.
 So what I say to you now, as your queen and as a grandmother, I say from my heart."

 The royal continued, "First, I want to pay tribute to Diana myself.
 She was an exceptional and gifted human being.
 In good times and bad, she never lost her capacity to smile and laugh, nor to inspire others with her warmth and kindness.
 I admired and respected her—for her energy and commitment to others, and especially for her devotion to her two boys.
-This week at Balmoral, we have all been trying to help William and Harry come to terms with the devastating loss that they and the rest of us have suffered.
+This week at Balmoral, we have all been trying to help William and Harry come to terms with the devastating loss that they and the rest of us have suffered."

 "No one who knew Diana will ever forget her.
 Millions of others who never met her, but felt they knew her, will remember her."

-The queen also expressed appreciation on behalf of their entire family for the outpouring of support, and said she hoped the following day would be one of togetherness as the nation united in spirit to pay its respects to the people's beloved princess.
+She also expressed appreciation on behalf of their entire family for the outpouring of support, and said she hoped the following day would be one of togetherness as the nation united in spirit to pay its respects to the people's beloved princess.

 "If you don't walk, you may regret it later," he told William, according to Sally Bedell Smith's 2017 biography Prince Charles: The Passions and Paradoxes of an Improbable Life.
 "I think you should do it.
 If I walk, will you walk with me?"